Frequently Asked Questions

-- Often times implemented to "right size" an otherwise bloated Silent Auction.
+- Often times implemented to scale down an otherwise bloated Silent Auction.

-When used to supplement to an existing live and silent auction it can be a fantastic revenue stream.
+When used to supplement to an existing Live and Silent Auction it can be a fantastic revenue stream.
 I like to target an online audience as one being located out of town(grandparents, aunts, uncles, alumni, etc) be sure to offer things that will be appealing, and make sense, to those folks.
 Selling a $100 gift card in your online auction for a national chain like Starbucks is great.
-On the other hand, a $100 Gift Card to the Java Hut in Detroit, has limited appeal to Uncle Tom in Pittsburgh.
+On the other hand, a $100 Gift Card to the Java Hut in Detroit, has limited appeal to Uncle Carl living in Pittsburgh.

 Also consider the effort it takes to ship certain items.

 Should "big items" carry over to the Live Auction from the online?

 Feel free to offer a detailed preview of your items that will be featured in the live event, but starting the bidding process in advance, only forces you to start that item where the bidding ended online.
 In many instances, this puts you in the position of starting a live item at nearly the selling final price.

 So much for getting your crowd involved.
 All the fun is gone.

 Some online auction companies will recommend you run your online auction as a primer for your Main Event.
 They may recommend you to run your online auction in the 2-4 weeks running up to your big event.
 I disagree with that approach.